A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Deterministic Hop Set Construction

-We devote the rest of this section to proving \Cref{lem:hop_reduction_additive_error}.
-The bound on the size of $ F $ immediately follows from \Cref{thm:clusters}.
+i.e., there is a path $ \pi' $ in $ H $ of weight $ w (\pi', H) \leq (1 + \epsilon) \dist (u, v, G) + \epsilon n^{1/p} \Delta / (p + 2) $ consisting of $ |\pi'| \leq (p+1) \lceil \dist (u, v, G) / \Delta \rceil $ edges. \end{lemma} We devote the rest of this section to proving \Cref{lem:hop_reduction_additive_error}.
+The bound on the size of~$ F $ immediately follows from \Cref{thm:clusters}.
 We analyze the hop-reducing properties of $ F $ by showing the following.
 Let $ \pi $ be a shortest path from $ u $ to $ v $ in $ G $.
-Then there is a node $ w $ on $ \pi $ and a path $ \pi' $ from $ u $ to $ w $ in $ H = G \cup F $ with the following properties: \begin{enumerate}[(1)] \item The distance from $ u $ to $ w $ in $ G $ is at least $ \Delta $. \item The path $ \pi' $ consists of at most $ p $ edges of $ F $ and at most one edge of $ G $. \item The ratio between the weight of $ \pi' $ in $ H $ and the distance from $ u $ to $ w $ in $ G $ is at most $ (1 + \epsilon) $ if $ w \neq v $ and if $ w = v $ then the weight of $ \pi' $ in $ H $ is at most $ \beta $ (for some $ \beta $ that we set later). \end{enumerate} When we go from $ u $ to $ w $ using the path $ \pi' $ instead of the subpath of $ \pi $ we are using a ``shortcut'' of at most $ p + 1 $ edges brings us closer to $ v $ by a distance of at least $ \Delta $ at the cost of some approximation.
-Conditions~(1) and~(2) guarantee that by repeatedly applying this shortcutting we can find a path $ \pi'' $ from $ u $ to $ v $ that has at most $ (p + 1) \lceil \dist (u, v, G) / \Delta \rceil $ edges (as we replace subpaths of $ \pi $ with weight at least $ \Delta $ by paths with at most $ p + 1 $ edges).
-Condition~(3) guarantees that the multiplicative error introduced by using the shortcut is at most $ 1 + \epsilon $, except possible for the last time such a shortcut is used, where we allow an additive error of~$ \beta $.
-We will show that we can find some $ \beta $ that is bounded by $ \epsilon n^{1/p} / (p + 2) $.
-This type of analysis has been used before by Thorup and Zwick~\cite{ThorupZ06} to obtain a spanner for unweighted graphs defined from the cluster trees, but without considering the hop-reduction aspect.
-Bernstein~\cite{Bernstein09} also used a similar analysis to obtain a hop set for weighted graphs using clusters for the full distance range.
-We previously used this type of analysis to obtain a randomized hop set which is not based on clusters, but on a similar notion~\cite{HenzingerKNFOCS14}.
+Then there are a node $ w $ on $ \pi $ and a path $ \pi' $ from $ u $ to $ w $ in $ H = G \cup F $ with the following properties: \begin{enumerate}[(1)] \item The distance from $ u $ to $ w $ in $ G $ is at least $ \Delta $. \item The path $ \pi' $ consists of at most $ p $ edges of $ F $ and at most one edge of $ G $. \item The ratio between the weight of $ \pi' $ in $ H $ and the distance from $ u $ to $ w $ in $ G $ is at most $ (1 + \epsilon) $ if $ w \neq v $, and if $ w = v $, then the weight of $ \pi' $ in $ H $ is at most $ \beta $ (for some $ \beta $ that we set later). \end{enumerate} When we go from $ u $ to $ w $ using the path $ \pi' $ instead of the subpath of $ \pi $ we are using a ``shortcut'' of at most $ p + 1 $ hops that brings us closer to $ v $ by a distance of at least $ \Delta $ at the cost of some approximation.
+Conditions~(1) and~(2) guarantee that by repeatedly applying this shortcut we can find a path $ \pi'' $ from $ u $ to $ v $ that has at most $ (p + 1) \lceil \dist (u, v, G) / \Delta \rceil $ hops (as we replace subpaths of $ \pi $ with weight at least $ \Delta $ by paths with at most $ p + 1 $ hops).
+Condition~(3) guarantees that the multiplicative error introduced by using the shortcut is at most $ 1 + \epsilon $, except possibly for the last time such a shortcut is used, where we allow an additive error of~$ \beta $.
+We show in \Cref{lem:bound_on_additive_error} that we can guarantee a value of $ \beta $ that is bounded by $ \epsilon n^{1/p} / (p + 2) $.
+This type of analysis has been used before by Thorup and Zwick~\cite{ThorupZ06} to obtain a spanner for unweighted graphs defined from the partial shortest-path trees of the clusters, but without considering the hop-reduction aspect.
+Bernstein~\cite{Bernstein09} also used a similar analysis to obtain a hop set for weighted graphs using clusters with full distance range.
+We previously used this type of analysis to obtain a randomized hop set which is based not on clusters, but on a similar notion~\cite{HenzingerKNFOCS14}.